[2018: I’ve edited this post a bit.]

 We were also given a 20-minute quiz, so brush up on spelling/grammar.
 I won’t tell you what was in the test (everyone’s was different, BTW) but just know that they’re giving you one.
 I did horrible on mine, but that night I knew I had done horrible, so I researched the words I misspelled so I knew the correct spelling.
 The first side of the quiz is the spelling/grammar portion, and the other side is open-ended questions for you to answer about things you would do for the company.

 Now, I’m going to tell you why researching AEON already puts you ahead of the pack.
 In my initial information session, there were quite a few people who had no idea what AEON was about, other than that you taught English in Japan.
 As with any job interview, it is MOST BENEFICIAL to research the company you are applying for before you show up.
 This includes looking for blogs/forums that give advice.
 I did that before my own interview and felt very well prepared for the intimidating two-day process.
 There is a plethora of information on AEON available, so it is no excuse to show up without knowing some of the basic requirements.
 AEON is very vocal about having a pretty strict standard of dress.
 They do not want all black suits (with white shirts and black ties for men) or just plain black for women.
-If you’re a guy, wear a black suit with a bright colored shirt and a nice tie.
+If you’re a guy, either wear a black suit with a bright colored shirt and a nice tie or go for a lighter colored suit with a white shirt.
 If you’re a woman, wear a colored suit (grey, blue, brown) and a nice blouse underneath.
 Sensible shoes (as you’ll be busy all day) and make sure you look presentable.

 I point out the clothing because I distinctly remember one fellow interviewee in a plaid flannel shirt and a pair of khakis.
 A little bit of prior research and I doubt they would have worn that.
 I’m pretty sure they dropped out before the group interview.